ovidiusimionica/jenkins-rest/README.md

 # jenkins-rest

-I want thank to Christopher Dancy for doing the heavy lifting by describing the Jenkins rest API ans a java library!!!
+I want thank to Christopher Dancy for doing the heavy lifting by describing the Jenkins rest API as a java library!!!

 The following is a NOTICE oF CHANGE and DEPRECATION: